 Related: HSH's Annual Outlook and Forecast

-Interest rates no longer at or near rock-bottom levels do make it a good time to give some thought to the following New Year's resolutions.
+Interest rates remain well above their likely longer-run "normal" levels, making it a a good time to give some thought to the following New Year's resolutions.
 These may help you decide how current mortgage rates and might affect you and your plans to either move or stay in your home.

 1. Revisit your homeowners insurance

-In most areas of the country, home prices have leapt in the last year, and prices for other items are also rising very quickly, so you'll want to make sure that your insurance coverage is keeping pace.
-This means it's a good time to check the limits of your coverage to make sure you'll have enough insurance to repair or replace your home or any contents that may be destroyed.
+In most areas of the country, home prices have continued to rise pretty strongly, and prices for furnishings and fixtures are high and remain elevated, This makes it a good time to make sure that your insurance coverage is keeping pace with these rising costs.
+You'll want to check the limits of your coverage to make sure you'll have enough insurance to repair or replace your home or any contents that may be destroyed.
 This is especially important if you've made home improvements over the past year that would add to the replacement cost of your home.

 While you're at it, also review the value of your personal property and document any significant additions to that property.
 This includes jewelry, collectibles and other valuables.
+Pictures of the items, images of documents regarding them and receipts can all be placed on a thumb drive and stored somewhere safely off site (or in an on-site fireproof safe).
 Check with your insurance agent about whether you might need special coverage for certain items, or whether there are extra steps you need to take to document their value.
 Taking pictures and videos and storing them off-site somewhere can be a good idea, too.

 2. Evaluate refinancing